GalileoCap/udo/docs/content/api.md

     deps : list[str | Task] # List of files, directories, or other task
                             # constructors this task depends on
-    outs : list[str] # List of files or directories this task creates clean : bool = True # Should outs be removed on 'udo clean' capture = -1 | 0 | 1 # Capture stderr and stdout (-1), only stdout (0),
+    outs : list[str] # List of files or directories this task creates clean : bool | callable = True # Should outs be removed on 'udo clean', if it's a callable then that function handles the cleaning capture = -1 | 0 | 1 # Capture stderr and stdout (-1), only stdout (0),
                          # or nothing (1)
     actions : list[str | callable] # List of bash commands or python functions